Justin-Insight/mymindteam.com/content/test/adult/adult-autism-test.md

     Frequently asked <span class="underline underline--secondary">adult autism
     testing</span> questions
   questions:
-    - question: Who will conduct my autism test?
+    - question: Who will conduct my autism assessment?
       answer: >-
         You’ll be matched with the licensed Mind Team clinician who best fits your needs, like those on [our team](/our-team/) specializing in autism.